Tuesday, August 8, 2017

 We then prepared the pho, and I finally learned that I’ve been pronouncing it wrong the whole time we’ve been in Vietnam.
 Instead of “Foh” it is pronounced more like “Fuh”, but any way you say it, this is my favourite dish here by far.
 It is actually quite simple to make and absolutely delicious.
 Pho is always served with a large plate of basil leaves, fresh coriander, chilies, lime wedges, chili sauce and soy sauce, and then you add whichever of those you like into your pho to “personalize” it.
 I plan to make this my signature dish when we get back to Canada so I will be looking for people to experiment on!

-After the pho we were both stuffed, but we had one to go.
-We returned to the kitchen and cooked up a flavourful curry using the fresh chicken, spies, coconut cream and vegetables.
+After the pho we were both stuffed, but we had one more to go.
+We returned to the kitchen and cooked up a flavourful curry using the fresh chicken, spices, coconut cream and vegetables.
 One interesting thing we did with the chopped vegetables was to deep fry them first, so that they would stay intact instead of turning to mush in the curry.

-Stella returned to the outdoor dining table and force fed ourselves the curry dish, which was flavourful, fresh, and aromatic.
-I felt like I had been invited into the magician’s back room and shown all of the secret tricks, and I was quite proud of the results of our work.
+Stella and I returned to the outdoor dining table and force fed ourselves the curry dish, which was flavourful, fresh, and aromatic.
+I felt like I had been invited into the magician’s back room and shown all the secret tricks, and I was quite proud of the results of our work.
 Stella too loved all three of the meals and ate more than I have ever seen her consume at a single sitting.

 After lunch we waddled out to the entrance and a man on a scooter handed us helmets and we hopped on for the ride back to the hotel.
 This island on which the school is located does not have any large roads so you can only get there by boat, scooter or bicycle.
 We took off and wound through some narrow, hedged pathways and at one point a brave chicken ran across the road, right in front of the bike, but reached the safety of the other side.
 I could hear Stella laughing.

 We met up with Ana and Magnus at the hotel and shared stories about the morning’s activities and then went for a swim in the wonderfully refreshing pool.
 I went for my afternoon beer visit to Mrs. Ha and then wandered down the street with Ana and the kids and had another one from a mini-market that also had tables out front (but I didn’t let Mrs. Ha catch me cheating on her).
-We really enjoyed sitting outside, watching the working boats drifting up and down the river, seeing the scooters going by, listening to all the sounds of things happening in the nearby streets, but mostly we enjoyed just hanging out on a beautiful day.
+We really enjoyed sitting outside, watching the working boats drifting up and down the river, seeing the scooters going by, and listening to all the sounds of things happening in the nearby streets, but mostly we enjoyed just hanging out on a beautiful day.
 Of course, since this is SE Asia, and we were in the middle of monsoon season, the dark clouds started gathering and before long the hot, clear, sunny day had turned into a tropical storm with the heavens unleashing buckets of water.
 We escaped into the hotel lobby and enjoyed watching the storm giving Hoi An the daily douche.

 After a chill out session in the room we returned downstairs and caught up with Rooster again for a short chat, and then saddled up and rode back into town, in search of the night market that eluded us the previous night.
 For some reason Magnus had this desperate look about him, as if this were his last 30 minutes in Vietnam and he had to spend the rest of his cash before leaving.
-Instead of pulling my usual trick of sitting down at the nearest beer-serving venue to the market and letting the rest of the gang pound the market, I bought a tin of Saigon and trailed behind them.
+Instead of pulling my usual trick of sitting down at the nearest beer-serving venue and letting the rest of the gang pound the market, I bought a tin of Saigon and trailed behind them.
 Magnus found a guy selling these crazy bird toys where you wind up an elastic (just like the old airplanes where you wound the prop), and let it go and the damn thing flaps its wings and actually flies up into the sky!
 He negotiated the guy down to two bucks which seemed like a pretty good buy, except that I had no idea how this flimsy bird was going to survive being jammed into a backpack.

 The market actually wasn’t too big, so I followed them through the whole thing, at one point hiding behind a food cart to snap a picture of a bunch of local dudes sitting on plastic chairs around a plastic table with their shirts off laughing, smoking and drinking.
 I felt like joining them, but didn’t want to intrude, nor be ostracized by my family.